219-design/qt-qml-project-template-with-ci/README.md

    the github docker instance prior to running the continuous integration build-and-test routines)

+3. If you do not wish to build for Android, then you can avoid unnecessary lengthening of the build times by issuing: `export MYAPP_TEMPLATE_SKIP_ANDROID=1`

-3. In a terminal, run `build_app.sh`
+4. In a terminal, run `build_app.sh`

-4. Assuming step (3) was successful, you can launch the app at `./build/src/app/app`
+5. Assuming step (4) was successful, you can launch the app at `./build/src/app/app`

    If the app fails with a message such as `qt.qpa.plugin: Could not